 |Rivergreenway||Wabash & Erie Canal

 Current Fort Wayne Regional Trails Network: Map

-Status Report (January)
+Trail Development Status Report (April)

 The Fort Wayne Area Trails Network consists of more than 105 miles of trails and it continues to expand!
 The trails displayed on the regional trails network map are open and available for trail use.
 The map provides a good understanding of where the trails are located across the Greater Fort Wayne area.
 Scroll down to take a closer look at some of the individual trails within the network.

 The Rivergreenway Trail is a 25 mile long linear park in Fort Wayne and New Haven, Indiana.
 It is the backbone of a growing network of trails in the Greater Fort Wayne area.
 The trails run along the riverbanks of the St. Joseph, St. Marys and Maumee Rivers, connecting to 15 city parks and providing trail users with a unique and protected green space for recreation, fitness, conservation and active transportation.